6736-shafi/shafi-retail-insights-assistant/LOCAL_SETUP.md

     *   *Example*: "What was the total revenue last month?"
     *   *Example*: "Show me the top selling products."
 3.  **View Insights**: The assistant will process your query and display answers, charts, and insights based on the uploaded data.
+4.  **Visualize Data**: Switch to the **Visualization** tab and click "Generate Plots" to see interactive charts for Sales by Year, Category, and Source.

 ## Troubleshooting